szeighami/SpreadSim/README.md

 Running SpreadSim requires c++11.
 It has been tested with g++ 7.5.

 ## To Run
 Compile SpreadSim by calling make.
 Upon successful compilation, calling ./simulator runs SpreadSim.
 Running SpreadSim requires a config file called config.txt at the working directory.
-The python script run.py is provided for convinience, and automatically creates this config file and then runs SpreadSim.
-Possible configuration and their description is discussed in run.py.
+The python script run.py is provided for convinience, and calling python run.py automatically creates this config file and then runs SpreadSim.
+Possible configuration and their description are discussed in run.py.

 ## Location Dataset
 SpreadSim requires a dataset of location trajectories.
 Specify the path to this dataset in run.py using DATA_LOC parameter.
 Everyline of the dataset must contains check-ins of the format (usr_id, lat, lon, time_stamp), where usr_id is a unique identifier for each agent in the simulation.
 All the check-ins of a user must be written consequitively and for each user, its check-ins must be sorted in the decreasing order of time.